-The aim of R.E.E.F. is to offer a primary prevention public health model for the youth in the high schools of Calvert and St. Mary’s Counties.
+The aim of R.E.E.F. is to offer a primary prevention public health model for the youth in the middle schools and high schools of Calvert and St. Mary’s Counties.

 REEF uses the REAL Essentials Curriculum developed by the Center for Relationship Education.
 Check out this brief video about the curriculum’s success in Weld County, Colorado.

 - the value of thinking beyond the here and now; considering the now while focusing on the future.

 - how self-regulation and impulse control correlate to successes in life.